alexpaul/CodeCoverage/README.md

 1. Navigate to the Scheme Editor.
 2. Click on Edit Scheme.
-3. Click on Test Target.
+3. Click on Test option in the left pane.
+1. Select Options.
 4. Check the box next to Code Coverage and click Close.
-5. You also have the option to select which targets you want to test.

 ## 3. Report Navigator

 1. Run your tests by clicking on the test or Cmd-U.
 2. Navigate to the Report Navigator.
-3. Select Coverage and view all the code coverage for you app.
+3. Select the lastest Test and click on Coverage to view all the code coverage for you app.

 ## 4. View controller tests